core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Secured Group Communication using Group OSCORE # {#chap-oscore}

-This section defines how CoAP group communication can be secured.
+This section discusses how CoAP group communication can be secured.
 In particular, {{chap-group-oscore}} describes how the Group OSCORE security protocol {{I-D.ietf-core-oscore-groupcomm}} can be used to protect messages exchanged in a CoAP group, while {{chap-sec-group-maintenance}} provides guidance on required maintenance operations for OSCORE groups used as security groups.

 ## Group OSCORE # {#chap-group-oscore}